nf-core/rnafusion/docs/usage.md

 Download the references as shown below including your COSMIC credentials.

-> Note that this step takes about 24 hours to complete on.
+> Note that this step takes about 24 hours to complete on HPC.

 ```bash
 nextflow run nf-core/rnafusion \